What is rheumatoid arthritis?

 Rheumatoid arthritis (RA) is a long-term (chronic) disease that causes inflammation of the joints.
 The inflammation can be so severe that it affects how the joints and other parts of the body look and function.
 In the hand, RA may cause deformities in the joints of the fingers.
 This makes moving your hands difficult.
 Lumps, known as rheumatoid nodules, may form anywhere in the body.

 Juvenile idiopathic arthritis (JIA), also known as juvenile rheumatoid arthritis (JRA), is a form of arthritis in children ages 16 or younger.
 It causes inflammation and joint stiffness that last for more than 6 weeks.
-Unlike adult RA, which lasts a lifetime, children often outgrow JIA .
-But the disease can affect bone development in a growing child.
+Unlike adult RA, which lasts a lifetime, children with JIA may have symptoms that come and go.
+Or the symptoms may go away completely.
+Getting diagnosed and treated early may help prevent joint damage.
 Some children with JIA will continue to have arthritis into adulthood.

 What causes rheumatoid arthritis?

-Doctors don't know the exact cause of RA.
+Healthcare providers don't know the exact cause of RA.
 RA is an autoimmune disorder.
-This means the body's immune system attacks its own healthy cells and tissues.
-This causes inflammation in and around the joints.
-This may damage the skeletal system.
+That means the body's immune system attacks its own healthy cells and tissues.
+RA causes inflammation in and around the joints.
+It may damage the skeletal system.
 RA can also damage other organs, such as the heart and lungs.
-Researchers think certain factors, including heredity, may be a factor.
+Researchers think certain factors, including heredity, may play a role.

 RA most often occurs in people from ages 30 to 50, but it can occur at any age.
 It happens more in women than in men.